ohMySol/yul-book-examples/02-EVM-data-storages/02-Stack/README.md

 }
 ```
 Explanation:
 1. In the above example contract operates with hardcoded value 10 and add it to `num`.
-10 must be push onto the stack to be used in the addition operation.
+10 must be pushed onto the stack to be used in the addition operation.
 So any time you have a hardcoded value like this – whether a number, boolean, address, string, and so on – this will involve a push opcode.
 2. In the compiled bytecode of this contract you can find `600a` value in the runtime bytecode section. `60` is an opcode for `PUSH1` instruction, and `0a` - hex representation of 10.
 3. So the above instruction - `PUSH1 0x0a`, pushes `0x0a`(10) as a 32-byte value onto the stack. **Reminder** - EVM operates on a 256 bit(32 byte) value size, and that's why we pushing 1 byte value, but stack receiving `0x000000000000000000000000000000000000000000000000000000000000000a` value.